HisarCS/PiWarsTurkey-Library-Folders/README.md

   if(0 in buttons):
     print("Button 0 was pressed!")
 ```
 The above code initializes a Kumanda object and prints the values from the left and right joysticks, as well as a set string when a button is pressed.
-Keep in mind that ```python dinlemeyeBasla()``` has to be called or else the data won't be read from the controller.
+Keep in mind that ```python dinlemeyeBasla()``` has to be called once when the main code is executed, or the data won't be read from the controller.

 MotorKontrol
 -